 Preferential Rents are now permanent

-The new law provides that any tenant currently being charged monthly rent charge less than the legal regulated rent (“preferential rent”), that amount now becomes the base rent upon lease renewal, subject to applicable Rent Guidelines Board rates.
+The new law provides that any tenant currently being charged monthly rent charges less than the legal, regulated rent (“preferential rent”), that amount now becomes the base rent upon lease renewal, subject to applicable Rent Guidelines Board rates.
 In contrast, the prior law permitted owners to raise the preferential rent to the legal rent upon the renewal of a lease term.